Collegiate-Edu-Nation/easy-ftc/docs/gettingstarted.md

 command() is a function/method that tells (commands) a mechanism to move in a specific manner.
 This is most often seen in Autonomous routines, where most teams will program their robot to simply perform consecutive actions, though automated sequences in TeleOp can make use of commands as well. easy-ftc provides simple ways to command each mechanism at a specified power and direction for either time-based or distance-based movement.

 ### control() - Mechanisms
-control() is a function/method that enables tele-operated control of each mechanism, which is only allowed in the TeleOp portion of a match.
-More explicitly, this function reads inputs from the gamepad, processes those inputs, then controls the mechanism based on these processed inputs. easy-ftc decides the control-scheme for you, which obviously takes away some user control, but comes with the benefit of being able to program a competitive robot with a single function.
+control() is a function/method that enables teleoperated control of each mechanism, which is only allowed in the TeleOp portion of a match.
+More explicitly, this function reads inputs from the gamepad, processes those inputs, and then controls the mechanism based on these processed inputs. easy-ftc decides the control scheme for you, which obviously takes away some user control but comes with the benefit of being able to program a competitive robot with a single function.

 ### state() - Sensors
 state() is a function/method that returns the current state/value of each sensor.
-The return value depends on the exact sensor, but is either a boolean (Touch return true if the sensor is pressed, false if not) or RGB (Color returns one of RED, GREEN, or BLUE).
+The return value depends on the exact sensor but is either a boolean (Touch returns true if the sensor is pressed, false if not) or RGB (Color returns one of RED, GREEN, or BLUE).
 When combined with conditional statements and command()/control(), this allows teams to determine their robots' actions based on the surrounding environment.
 For example, if the color sensor returns BLUE, move forward.

 ### Builder().build()
 Most objects you'll encounter in Java are built with either basic constructors or setters, but both of these options can introduce some problems for both users and developers as the complexity of the object increases.
 All Mechanisms and Sensors in easy-ftc are constructed via nested Builder classes, which provide more clarity than constructors and eliminate the mutability of setters (say goodbye to confusing arguments and randomly reversed motors).
 This is where features (like encoders) are enabled and attributes (like device names) are modified.